 Share information, videos and pictures about elephants online.
 Make people aware, so that they in turn also take action to help elephants.

 Don’t support tourist attractions like zoos, elephant rides and circuses, where elephants are exploited and kept confined.
 Elephants are usually beaten and tortured from a young age in these situations to make them ‘tame’ enough for interactions with humans.
-Did you know that over 70% of elephants in zoos in Europe were caught as babies in the wild and taken into captivity?
+Did you know that over 70% of elephants in zoos in Europe were caught as babies in the wild and taken away from their mothers and herds to live the rest of their lives in captivity?

-Support, visit and donate to wild animal sanctuaries, who are committed to providing better lives for ophaned elephants and elephants rescued from zoos or circuses.
+Support, visit and donate to wild animal sanctuaries, who are committed to providing better lives for ophaned elephants and elephants rescued from zoos or circuses, as well as wildlife reserves who let elephants and other animals roam free in natural landscapes, as they are meant to.

 It’s not news.
 Plastics are everywhere – all around us, as waste and litter, and in our minds, thanks to lots of recent plastic pollution awareness campaigns.